-How the Rolling Stones’ ‘Black And Blue’ Ad Campaign Spawned a Music Industry Revolution
+How a Rolling Stones Ad Spawned a Music Industry Revolution

 The Rolling Stones didn't end up touring the U.S. in the immediate wake of the April 1976 release of Black and Blue.
 However, the band still managed to cause a firestorm of controversy in the States, thanks to the album's ad campaign and a Sunset Boulevard billboard promoting the record.